Ovington, County Durham: History

 The remnants of an Iron Age hillfort known as Cockshot Camp are located less than a mile west of the village.

 In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Ovington as:"a township in Forcett parish, N. R. Yorkshire; on the river Tees, at the boundary with Durham, 5 miles S E by E of Barnard-Castle.
 Acres, 530.
 Real property, £851.
 Pop., 142.
 Houses, 34.
 A Gilbertine priory was founded here, by Alan de Wilton, in the time of King John; but has left no traces.
 There are remains of a small ancient camp."

 Governance

 Ovington was part of the local government district of Teesdale from 1974 before it was abolished as part of the 2009 structural changes to local government in England.
 For the purposes of Durham County Council elections, Ovington is located in the Barnard Castle East ward.

-The village lies within the Bishop Auckland parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament, since the 2019 general election, is Dehenna Davison.
+The village lies within the Bishop Auckland parliamentary constituency.